qpwoeirut/2048-solver/notes.md

 * for wall heuristics, increase depth if the ordering has an "inversion"
 * use geo mean instead of arith mean for expectimax?
 * increase depth if # of distinct tiles is high
+* write a strict full wall builder heuristic which penalizes inversions
+* tiebreak wall builder with score or merge